 Stories that are worth telling!

-With that in mind, Stronger by Sharing, a young and vibrant nonprofit organization looking to change the world one story at a time, was founded.
+With that in mind, Stronger by Sharing, a young and vibrant organization looking to change the world one story at a time, was founded.
 There is so much power in sharing our stories, but it can raise many questions: Is it sometimes difficult to tell our stories… to speak the words out loud?
 And does the world really need to hear about my experience?

 The answer is “YES!”
 Here are five reasons why.

 Sometimes you may feel like screaming your experience off every mountain top, but you do not know where to start climbing.
 It can be overwhelming to share personal stories with others, but if you are looking to communicate a message, you will find your voice, something you stand for.
 Especially when you start writing about experiences you have encountered, you will notice that the more you write about it, the more comfortable and impactful you can bring the topic to others.

 By sharing your experience more and more, you will not only create more impact, it could help you feel empowered too.
 When you find your voice by sharing, you can be an ambassador of your life circumstances instead of a victim.
 You can show the world life is worth fighting for even though it is hard, because we are not alone.

 If you can empower yourself by finding your voice, imagine what you can do for others.
 The International Journal of Therapy and Rehabilitation reported a research they did on a psychosocial in-person support group for stroke survivors in the acute phase of rehabilitation.
 Participants could discuss the impact of their stroke, rehabilitation progress, and their views on the future.
 Research could not specifically prove mood improvements, but participants did rate the group to be helpful for recovery (2009).